 Los Angeles Kings prospect raised by 2 moms

-Maxime Comtois, left, walks to the Anaheim Ducks representatives' table after being selected by the team during the second round of the NHL hockey draft, Saturday, June 24, 2017, in Chicago.
-Alexandre Texier, second from left, walks to Columbus Blue Jackets representatives' table after being selected by the team during the second round of the NHL hockey draft, Saturday, June 24, 2017, in Chicago.
+Representatives from NHL hockey teams begin their work during the second round of the NHL hockey draft, Saturday, June 24, 2017, in Chicago.
+Representatives from NHL hockey teams begin their work during the second round of the NHL hockey draft, Saturday, June 24, 2017, in Chicago.

 Add your comments below